ggrammar/100slices.pizza/posts/mellow_yellow.md

 At the moment, I'm working through the Khan Academy videos to better understand how to work out the total resistance in the circuit.
 I'll need to do that, and identify a couple of mystery components (which look like resistors, but that doesn't make electrical sense) before I'm able to figure out the whole circuit.

+Then, I'll be able to:
+ - Put the whole thing into Eagle.
+ - Figure out why the pedal makes the noises it does.